Stir-fried rice vermicelli noodles are smothered with spicy, salty, and sour gravy and topped with slices of eggs

 - Make the chili paste: Soak the dried chili and dried shrimp in warm water for 20 minutes.
 Discard water.
-Place all the ingredients for chili paste in a blender and process into a smooth paste.
+Place all the ingredients for spice paste in a blender and process into a smooth paste.
 Add a bit of water to help it goes if necessary.
 Set aside and store in the refrigerator until ready to be used

 - Prepare the shrimp: Use the knife to run through the back of the shrimp to remove the dark lines along the back.
 Keep the shells intact, though (this is to prevent the shrimp from curling while being cooked).
 Bring a small pot of water to a boil.
 Drop in the shrimp (unpeeled), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
 Lift out immediately with tongs or chopsticks and transfer to a plate to cool.
 Remove the shells when they are cool to touch.
 Set aside

 On the day of cooking:

 - Soak the bee hoon in water for 1 hour until soft.
 Discard water

 - Cut the fried bean curd into small cubes.
 Set aside

 Making the gravy and stir-fry the bee hoon:

-- Add the bean curd, bean sprouts, and soaked rice vermicelli noodles to the wok that still has about 3 Tbsp of the chili paste.
+- Add soaked rice vermicelli noodles to the wok that still has about 3 Tbsp of the chili paste.
 Stir fry to mix everything.
-You may need to add some pinch of salt and sugar to your taste.
-Stir fry until the bee hoon is soft and the bean sprouts are still slightly crunchy.
-Sprinkle in half of the chives and give it a one last stir
+Stir fry until the bee hoon is soft.
+Add garlic chives, tau pok, and bean sprouts and stir fry briefly until the sprouts are just soft but still crunchy

 - Portion the stir-fried bee hoon to individual serving plate/bowl.
 Generously ladle the gravy over the noodles.
 Topped with 2-3 slices of eggs, shrimp, chives, and lime pieces.
 Serve immediately